 Union officials may be excused to engage in activities of interest only to the union, such as elections, political activities, and general union business matters.
 This time off the job is also subject to the control of the supervisor and the demands of the work, and is not a matter of contractual obligation, nor will such time be paid by the Institute.

-The Steward is permitted to leave his or her work for brief periods of time without loss of pay to investigate employee complaints arising in his area of responsibility when requested in advance and authorized by the supervisor, and where the operational needs can accommodate it.
+The Steward is permitted to leave their work for brief periods of time without loss of pay to investigate employee complaints arising in their area of responsibility when requested in advance and authorized by the supervisor, and where the operational needs can accommodate it.
 If union officials other than the Steward request time off with pay for this purpose, or for any other purpose except attendance at steps 2 and 3 of the grievance procedure, the matter should be discussed with the Office of Labor Relations staff and with the appropriate Human Resources Officer.

 Engaging in union activities during working hours, with or without pay, is conditioned on the Institute's understanding that the privilege will not be abused and that the union officials will conform to certain procedures and standards of behavior.
 The more important of these conditions follow:

-A supervisor is expected to control the activities of his or her work area and the conduct of personnel for whom he or she is responsible in an effective and reasonable manner when union business is involved.
+A supervisor is expected to control the activities of their work area and the conduct of personnel for whom they are responsible in an effective and reasonable manner when union business is involved.
 The supervisor also is expected to respect the rights of the union and its representatives.

 If a union representative requests time off for union business, a limited but reasonable period of time should be granted, as noted in this Section 8, if the lost time will not be in conflict with the interest of the work.
 If the work flow will not permit the Steward to be released at the time requested, then another time period should be arranged that is mutually convenient and practical.

 A union Steward from another department, laboratory or group may ask to visit the work area to conduct union business.
-He or she should be accommodated if reasonable adjustments to the work schedule can be made at the time requested.
+The Steward's request should be accommodated if reasonable adjustments to the work schedule can be made at the time requested.
 If the work may not be reasonably interrupted at the time requested then a more appropriate time should be arranged with the representative.

 Official union membership meetings may be held on Institute property if rooms are properly arranged for and authorized by management in advance, and the meetings are conducted in an orderly manner.
 Such meetings may not be conducted during employees' normal working hours.
 Union members will not be permitted to leave their work area during normal work hours to attend official union membership meetings.